HHS/TANF-app/.circleci/README.md

 Contains workflows, jobs, and commands for deploying the application on Cloud gov.

 #### owasp
-Contains workflows, jobs, and commands for running OWASP scans on the application in during the pipelien and on Cloud gov environments.
+Contains workflows, jobs, and commands for running OWASP scans on the application in during the pipeline against Cloud.gov environments.

 #### util
 Contains utility workflows like `cf-check` that are reused in different versions of the generated_config.yml as to have access to these common functions.
 It also has one-offs like `erd`.